jasonmcaffee/versus/README.md

 ### 1000 Threads - Db Operations
 Apps configured to use external libraries for mysql.

-In terms of throughput, Go is slightly faster than Node with clustering.
+In terms of throughput, Go is ~10% faster than Node with clustering.

-Go had more consistent response times, whereas Node tended to fluctuate.
+Go had consistent response times, whereas Node tended to fluctuate.

 [Result](/tests/jmeter-results/db-operations/result.md)